git-moss/ConvertWithMoss/README.md

 ### Akai MPC Keygroups

 A MPC Keygroup is stored in a folder.
 It contains a description file (.xpm) and the sample files (.WAV).
-This format has some restrictions since it is based on a pad oriented workflow:
+This format has some restrictions:

-* Only up to 4 velocity layers are supported.
-An error is displayed if the source multisample does contain more.
+* A round robin keygroup can only contain up to 4 layers.
+An error is displayed in this case but the file is converted anyway.
-* All velocity layers must contains the same number of samples covering the same keyranges.
-Otherwise, an error is displayed.
+* Only 128 keygroups are allowed.
+An error is displayed in this case but the file is written anyway but might not be loadable.

 # Changes

+## 3.1

+* New: Akai MPC Keygroup - round-robin groups are now converted (up to 4).
+* New: Akai MPC Keygroup - more than 4 velocity layers can now be converted; this creates multiple keygroups.
+* Fixed: Akai MPC Keygroup - root notes of samples were off by 1.

 ## 3.0